tlhutch/test-playbooks/ui-tests/awx-pf-tests/README.md

 - `integration/`: Contains the tests themselves.
 - `plugins/`: Contains the loader for Cypress plugins and any plugins you might like to add.
 - `support/`: Contains custom commands and setup functions for global use in the test suite.

-### Contributing
-Before making commits, ensure that `eslint` likes your code, and use `prettier` to automatically format it.
-From the directory containing `cypress.json` and `package.json`, some useful commands:
-`npm run lint` -  Fix any errors or warnings you see.
-`npm run prettier-check` - See what files will be changed before you run `prettier`.
-`npm run prettier` - This will clean your files up for you, but be careful with it!
-Run `git diff` afterwards for a sanity check.
-`npm run cypress-headless` - Are tests passing successfully?

 For more information regarding these folders, please see the Cypress documentation.